metosin/reitit/doc/performance.md

 ### Looking out of the box

 A quick poke to [routers in Go](https://github.com/julienschmidt/go-http-routing-benchmark) indicates that the reitit is only few times slower than the fastest routers in Go.
-Which is really awesome (if true).
+Which is kinda awesome.

 ### Performance tips

 Few things that have an effect on performance:

 * Wildcard-routes are an order of magnitude slower than static routes
+* Conflicting routes are served with LinearRouter, which is the slowest implementation.
-* It's ok to mix non-wildcard and wildcard routes in a same routing tree as long as you don't disable the [conflict resolution](basics/route_conflicts.md) => if no conflicting routes are found, a `:mixed-router` can be created, which internally has a fast static path router and a separate wildcard-router.
-So, the static paths are still fast.
+* It's ok to mix non-wildcard, wildcard or even conflicting routes in a same routing tree.
+Reitit will create an hierarchy of routers to serve all the routes with best possible implementation.
 * Move computation from request processing time into creation time, using by compiling [middleware](ring/compiling_middleware.md) & [route data](advanced/configuring_routers.md).
   * Unmounted middleware (or interceptor) is infinitely faster than a mounted one effectively doing nothing.